 Muncaster Castle is within easy access of lots of our Lake District Cottages.
 It is one of the biggest attractions in the South Western Lake District and is a great day out in a stunning location, which is fascinating for adults and offers loads to do for children.

 The Castle is in a wonderful setting with amazing views of Scafell and the Lakeland fells to the east and south and a stunning vista out to the west, where the river Esk meets the sea at Ravenglass.

 The main estate is a 77 acre paradise of history and wonder with beautiful woodland gardens, fabulous views and amazing wildlife.
-Not only can you enjoy the 200 owls on display in the World Owl Centre, if you're lucky, you may even spot the odd deer or red squirrel that are visit the edges of the gardens.
+Not only can you enjoy the owls and birds of prey on display in the Hawk & Owl Centre, if you're lucky, you may even spot the odd deer or red squirrel that are visit the edges of the gardens.

 Muncaster Castle is a site of tremendous historic interest.
 The original foundations of the building itself date back as far as 79AD - construction of the castle that you see today was started in 1258.
 As you can imagine with a castle in such an incredible position on the very edges of the country, it is steeped in history, with tales of kings and queens of murder and intrigue and ghostly presences everywhere.

 The gardens and woodland walks are breathtaking, especially in spring and early summer.
 The bluebell woods are an absolutely essential for anyone staying at one of our holiday cottages in the Lake District in mid to late May and the Rhodedendrons from April to June are equally stunning.
 The Himalayan Gardens feature many rhododendron specimens that are rarely seen in the West and are Europe's oldest leading collection.